Performing Trade Studies Using Analyzer and Astrogator

 Distribution Selection and Settings

-1. Leave the default Mean: setting as is
+1. Leave the default Mean setting as is.

 2. Change the Std.
-Dev: setting to 0.001%, then click OK .
+Dev setting to 0.001% and then click OK .

 3. Drag Burnout_Geodetic_Latitude () to the Design Variables list.

 4. Change the Std.
-Dev: setting to 0.001%, then click OK .
+Dev setting to 0.001% and then click OK .

 5. Drag Burnout_Geodetic_Longitude () to the Design Variables list.

 6. Change the Std.
-Dev: setting to 0.001%, then click OK .
+Dev setting to 0.001% and then click OK .

 7. Drag Burnout_Geodetic_Altitude () to the Design Variables list.

 8. Change the Std.
-Dev: setting to 0.001%, then click OK .
+Dev setting to 0.001% and then click OK .

-1. In the Components list, using your Shift key, select all six (6) Keplerian elements (SemiMajorAxis, Eccentricity, Inclination, RAAN, ArgOfPeriapsis, TrueAnomaly) and drag them to the Responses field.
+1. In the Components list, using your Shift key, select all six (6) Keplerian elements (SemiMajorAxis, Eccentricity, Inclination, RAAN, ArgOfPeriapsis, and TrueAnomaly) and drag them to the Responses field.

 2. Use the default Monte Carlo method.

-4. Change Number of Runs: to 100.
+4. Change Number of Runs to 100.

 5. Click Run... .